ToshioCP/Gtk4-tutorial/src/sec2.src.md

 ### Prerequisites for gtk4 installation

-- Ubuntu 20.10.
+- Ubuntu 21.04 or 20.10.
+21.04 is better because the version of libraries is higher, for example, glib.
 Maybe other versions of late years or other distribution might be OK.
 - Packages for development such as gcc, meson, ninja, git, wget and so on.
 - Dev packages necessary for each software below.